Pauan/Immutable/README.md

 Just load up `build/Immutable.min.js`.
 It works with AMD / Require.js, CommonJS / Node.js, or the `Immutable` global variable.

-You can find documentation in the `doc` folder.
+You can find documentation in the `doc/doc.rst` file.

 You can find benchmarks in the `benchmarks` folder.